karmaniverous/blog/collections/_posts/2024-10-23-betting-on-bali-my-journey-into-the-offshoring-business.md

 Indonesia in general averages fixed internet speeds [around 30 Mbps](https://www.speedtest.net/global-index/indonesia#fixed), and urban areas on Bali like Denpasar and Kuta routinely post speeds twice as high.
 This is more than sufficient for customer service and tech support operations.

-The Indonesian government's [Palapa Ring Project](https://www.kominfo.go.id/) aims to improve internet connectivity across the archipelago, including Bali8.
+The Indonesian government's [Palapa Ring Project](https://www.kominfo.go.id/) aims to improve internet connectivity across the archipelago, including Bali.
 This commitment to infrastructure supports the viability of offshoring operations here.

 ## Time Zone